 Persistent cookies: these cookies remain in your browser for a set period of time after the browser session (unless deleted by you).

-Strictly Necessary Cookies: These cookies are fundamental to website functionality and cannot be switched off without blocking features on the site.
+Necessary Cookies: These cookies are fundamental to website functionality and cannot be switched off without blocking features on the site.
 They are usually set in response to your actions on the site, such as filling in forms, setting preferences, or logging in.

-Performance Cookies: These cookies allow us to gather analytics to improve the performance and functionality of our site.
+Analytics Cookies: These cookies allow us to gather analytics to improve the performance and functionality of our site.
 These analytics can include measurements on the popularity of a page, common patterns of how people browse around the site, and how frequently a certain feature is used.
 We usually aggregate the data for review but in some cases we may collect information on content you have viewed in order to understand what interests you most.

 Customization cookies: These cookies help us to understand how effective our marketing campaigns are, and enhance your online experiences with PwC with customization.